 , and Uterra

-The game is currently at Open Beta stage for PC, iPad and iPhone, and is free-to-play.
+The game is currently at Open Beta stage for PC, iPad and iPhone, and is free-to-play, with Android version recently released in Canada.
 The PC version is available through Steam, while the iOS versions are available at the Mac App store.
 Players start with two starter decks, and can play daily for silvers (the in-game currency), cards, booster packs and also tournament tickets.
 Players can also spend real money for golds (the other in-game currency), and some items in the game can only be bought with gold.

-The game's first mini-expansion was released in November 2013, adding 24 new cards.
-A large expansion called Rise of the Forgeborn
+The game's Open Beta was released in August 2013, with a small expansion being released some months after.
+Rise of the Forgeborn